 How Can We Help

 Our mission is to help you enjoyably regain your balanced health.
 At Adelaide City Acupuncture Clinic, We will work with you to find the best treatment solution for your healthcare needs, therefore achieve your quick and lasting pain relief.
 We are conveniently located in the CBD and easily accessible through both private and public transport.
-Email or Call Us (08) 8221 5880 today to learn more about our natural Healthcare Programme options or to schedule your consultation online.
+Email or Call Us at (08) 8221 5880 today to learn more about our natural Healthcare Programme options or schedule your consultation online.